This post may contain affiliate links. Read our disclosure policy here.

 How to Make Granola Bars with Peanut Butter

 Preheat oven to 350 degrees.
-Prepare an 8×8 pan lining with parchment paper or using a nonstick spray. - Mix the ingredients
+Line an 8×8 pan with parchment paper or grease it generously with oil or nonstick spray.

-Once cool, cut with a serrated knife.
-If bars still seem crumbly, even after fully cooling, place them in the fridge for 30 minutes to help them set. - Store
+Once fully cool, use a knife to cut a row of bars.
+If they seem a bit crumbly, refrigerate for 30 minutes to help them set - Store

 Wrap individually and store in an airtight container.